 Hi there!
-My name is Howard Chen and I am a third year graduate student at Northwestern University’s Department of Earth & Planetary Science, associated with the Center for Interdisciplinary Research & Exploration in Astrophysics.
+My name is Howard Chen and I am a fourth year graduate student at Northwestern University’s Department of Earth & Planetary Science, associated with the Center for Interdisciplinary Research & Exploration in Astrophysics.
 Starting in Fall 2019, my research will be supported by a three-year Future Investigators in NASA Earth and Space Science and Technology (FINESST) Research Award.
-Before arriving to NU, I graduated with a B.A in physics at Boston University in May 2016.
+Before arriving to NU, I graduated with a B.A in Physics at Boston University in May 2016.

 Please see my Google Scholar page for a list of my recent publications.